KokoroHoshi/HololiveEN_Cafe_POS_System/README.md

 # HololiveEN_Cafe_POS_System
-A JavaFX simulated POS system for HololiveEN Café.
+A JavaFX simulated POS system with SQL database for HololiveEN Café.